kade-eng/Grafana-Stack/README.md

 # Grafana-Stack Helm CHart

 This Helm chart deploys a comprehensive monitoring stack, including Grafana, Tempo, Loki, Promtail, and Prometheus.
-It simplifies the setup process by automatically adding Tempo, Loki, and Prometheus datasources to Grafana (assuming the chart is deployed to the default namespace).
+It simplifies the setup process by automatically adding Tempo, Loki, and Prometheus datasources to Grafana.

 ## Prerequiresites
 - Kubernetes cluster